B-Marshall218/cs-module-project-iterative-sorting/README.md

 ## Objectives

 - describe the differences between Linear and Binary Search algorithms

+Linear searches are good for unsorted data.
+They go through each item one at a time and put them in one category or the other.
+It takes a long time, but you are guaranteed to get the result
+Binary Searches isolate the middle of the data and then categorize half the numbers into one side or the other.
+The search then continues halfing your data until you are left with one answer.

 - define what runtime complexity is, differentiate between various classifications and categorize the performance of an algorithm using Big O notation

+runtime complexity is how complex the code is and its affect on the length of time for the algorithm to run.

 - distinguish when to use, classify the performance, and implement code to conduct classic iterative sorting algorithms

 ## Introduction